What is sheet vinyl?

 How is vinyl made?

 Vinyl sheet flooring is made up of several different layers of synthetic materials using modern production methods.
-On the top you have a wear and tear layer, finished with a clear coating to prevent scuffs and stains, and add an extra layer of protection.
-Underneath that you have the design layer, which also might be embossed to mimic the texture of a real wood, stone, or tiled floor.
-Finally, you have the core layers, which provide structure and water-resistance.
+On the top you have a wear and tear layer, finished with a clear coating to prevent scuffs and stains, add an extra layer of protection and water resistance.
+Underneath that, you have the design layer, which might be embossed to mimic the texture of a real wood, stone, or tiled floor.
+Finally, you have the backing layers, which gives you that soft underfoot feeling, and provides stability and structure.
 Some styles of vinyl will also have an additional layer of cushioned felt backing at the bottom to add extra comfort beneath your feet and reduce noise.

 What are the benefits of vinyl flooring?